Dr. Gavin A. Schmidt

 To run setup, type 'gmake setup RUN=E001xyz'.
 This will run the model for the first hour as usual.
 It will also create a link from this directory to the /raid on which the output will be stored.
 Thus the printout will be E001xyz/E001xyz.PRT.

-To carry on past the first hour, 'run E001xyz' works as before.
-The functions 'qrsfnt E001xyz' and 'sswB E001xyz' provide timing info, and stop the model as before.
+To carry on past the first hour use 'run E001xyz'.
+The functions 'qrsfnt E001xyz' and 'sswB E001xyz' provide timing info, and stop the model.

 Note that error files from the compilation will be in the model source code directory modelE/model.

 You can edit your version of the code to your heart's content without affecting anyone else.
 You must check that any code you change still compiles and that it gives the same results (unless you are specifically changing the functionality).
 Bytewise differences don't usually show up in the first hour, and so comparing the print out at that stage is very useful.
-We have placed some printouts and restart files in /u/cmrun/modelE for you to compare against.
-There are prt and rsf files for the first hour, and the first month, for both the fixed SST and Qflux model.
-To compare printout after the first hour use 'gdiff E001xyz/E001xyz.PRT /u/cmrun/prt_1jan1950_hr1'.
-If you are testing the Qflux model the file name is 'prtA_1jan1950_hr1'.
-After one month the file is 'prt_1feb1950' etc.
+There are prt and rsf files for the first hour, and the first month, for all model configurations.

 To check perfect bytewise compatibility (which you should generally strive for unless there is good reason not to), use the CMPE001 program.
 This is compiled using the 'gmake aux' command.
-Then type ../aux/CMPE001 E001xyz/fort.2 /u/cmrun/rsf_1jan1950_hr1 to check whether the first hour restart file is the same.
+Then type ../aux/CMPE001 file1 file2 to check two files.
 If the output is just a list of arrays, then it is fine.
 If there are any differences, the program will print out the first ten array elements that differ.
 This should help you resolve the error that caused them.